 A different approach to performance evaluation strategy

-Healthcare leaders across the revenue cycle must think differently with how they measure performance.
-That is an overgeneralization as there are many leaders asking difficult questions and doing their part to invoke change that matters.
-At the Annual ACDIS Conference last month I spoke with dozens of people that are leading or participating in innovative studies/programs/pilots with the goal of improved outcomes.
+Healthcare leaders across the revenue cycle must think differently with how they tackle performance measurement.
+That is of course a generalization, as there are many leaders asking difficult questions and doing their part to invoke change that matters.
+At the annual ACDIS Conference last month, I spoke with dozens of people who are leading or participating in innovative studies/programs/pilots with the goal of improved outcomes.
 I had several takeaways from every session and appreciate the outstanding effort that went into those presentations.

 - Do the standard CDI metrics provide the best structure to meet goals and provide long lasting change?